-The New York Review of Science Fiction Readings have showcased some of the most prominent and upcoming authors in the genre.
+The New York Review of Science Fiction Readings (NYRSFr) have showcased some of the most prominent as well as upcoming authors in the genre.
 Our commitment is to provide a venue open to all works of speculative fiction, whether they be works of fantasy, magical realism, horror, or science fiction.
 The range of writers who have participated in the series speaks not only of its diversity, but its quality as well.
-Paolo Bacigalupi, Jonathan Carroll, Susanna Clarke, Samuel R. Delany, Ellen Kushner, N. K. Jemisin, Ursula K. Le Guin, Jonathan Lethem, Patricia A. McKillip, Michael Moorcock, Walter Mosley, Naomi Novik, Geoff Ryman, Delia Sherman, Peter Straub, and Scott Westerfeld are among the authors who have performed for our audience.
+Saladin Ahmed, Paolo Bacigalupi, Richard Bowes, Susanna Clarke, Samuel R. Delany, Neil Gaiman, Ellen Kushner, Ken Liu, N. K. Jemisin, Ursula K. Le Guin, Jonathan Lethem, Patricia A. McKillip, Michael Moorcock, Walter Mosley, Naomi Novik, Geoff Ryman, Delia Sherman, Peter Straub, Michael Swanwick, and Scott Westerfeld are among the authors who have performed for our audience.
 We typically showcase two writers each month.

 Most readings are taped for broadcast over WBAI, 99.5 FM, on Jim Freund's science fiction radio program, Hour of the Wolf.
-If/when broadcast dates of the readings are known in advance they will be mentioned on the Twitter feed for @JimFreund.
-The shows are streamed 'on demand' for a couple of weeks after broadcast.
+Of late we have been videotaping the events as well.

 A great reading every fortnight!
 Don't forget the KGB Bar Fantastic Fiction reading series presented by Ellen Datlow and Matthew Kressel.
 We're (usually) the first Tuesday and they're the third Wednesday of each month.